city96/ComfyUI_ExtraModels/README.md

 ### PixArt Sigma

 The Sigma models work just like the normal ones.
-Out of the released checkpoints, the 512 and 1024 one are supported.
+Out of the released checkpoints, the 512, 1024 and 2K one are supported.

 You can find the [1024 checkpoint here](https://huggingface.co/PixArt-alpha/PixArt-Sigma/blob/main/PixArt-Sigma-XL-2-1024-MS.pth).
-Place it in your models folder and select the appropriate type in the model loader / resolution selection node.
+Place it in your models folder and **select the appropriate type in the model loader / resolution selection node.**

 > [!IMPORTANT]
 > Make sure to select an SDXL VAE for PixArt Sigma!